KamiPar/YourList/.clinerules/spring-boot.md

 - For complex logic, use Spring profiles and configuration parameters to control which beans are injected instead of hardcoded conditionals
 - If a well-known library simplifies the solution, suggest using it instead of generating a custom implementation
 - Use DTOs as immutable `record` types
+- Use Builder instead of setter when possible
 - Use Bean Validation annotations (e.g., `@Size`, `@Email`, etc.) instead of manual validation logic
 - Use `@Valid` on request parameters annotated with `@RequestBody`
 - Use custom exceptions for business-related scenarios